A lot of what I see is not good. I wonder if rapid e-learning is just going to become like PowerPoint with a ton of messed up and boring training?

 In the first part of this series, we busted the myth that Rapid E-Learning Is Crapid E-Learning.
-Today, we’ll explore whether or not it’s the Cinderella of elearning.
+Today, we’ll explore whether or not it’s the Cinderella of e-learning.

-Even as many of the pundits acknowledge the value of rapid elearning, they will assign a second class status to it as a training vehicle.
+Even as many of the pundits acknowledge the value of rapid e-learning, they will assign a second class status to it as a training vehicle.
 They usually say that its value is limited to quick, just-in-time content that is more information-based than learning-focused.
 Since most organizations need training delivered in just a few weeks versus months, there’s some truth to that.
 However, it’s not a complete picture.

-There’s always a need to do the quick, “down and dirty” training and rapid elearning tools are great for that.
+There’s always a need to do the quick, “down and dirty” training and rapid e-learning tools are great for that.
 However, the tools have changed and are empowering people in new ways.
+The tools are still easy to use, yet now are packed with features that empower non-multimedia developers to create engaging and interactive training courses.

 At one point, the goal might have been to quickly convert a PowerPoint file and put it online, but today the tools allow you to build training courses that have a standard user interface and include the ability to add audio, video, and custom animations.
 This matches a lot of what you get when you buy vendor developed training.
+On top of that, you can create all sorts of interactive content.
+Just look at some of the weekly challenge modules to see what people are building.

 Next Generation Tools

-Tools like Engage are just the first step.
-The next generation tools will give more power to the content owners and instructional designers to quickly build interactive training courses that not only meet the time needs of the organization, they’ll also have advanced interactions to create a more productive e-learning environment.
+Tools like Rise are just the first step.
+The next generation tools like Articulate 360 will give more power to the content owners and instructional designers to quickly build interactive training courses that not only meet the time needs of the organization, they’ll also have advanced interactions to create a more productive e-learning environment.
 Eventually, anyone who wants to design training will have the power to do so without the need for a flash programmer; and this training will rival the best of what you see today.

 Leveraging the Tools to Make Your Courses First-Class

-- Rapid development is already first class.
+• Rapid development is already first class.
 Organization’s want performance that gets results.
 Training is one piece of that puzzle.
 Considering the cost of training and whether or not it really brings value, rapid development tools are very attractive.
 Their courses are built at a fraction of the cost, and traditional training methods are challenged to show that their more expensive approach brings greater return on the investment.

-- Develop a coursel mindset.
+• Develop a coursel mindset.
 I like to think of coursels as “course morsels.”
 They are bite-sized chunks of information and learning.
 Instead of building large training programs, make your strategy to build a series of coursels that address very specific topics.
 With the coursels you can develop just-in-time material to address immediate needs.
 In addition, you can tie your coursels together to create whole courses.
 You can also use the coursels to blend with and augment other training in the organization.

-- Look at the internet.
+• Look at the internet.
 The internet is changing the way we interact with information.
 The workplace is being filled with a whole generation of workers that expect to create and share content.
 Everyone in the organization is an expert in some capacity.
 In addition, there is greater demand for collaboration and knowledge transfer.
 Rapid development tools allow people to share what they know at the point of demand.
 There is an opportunity to use these tools as you explore effective informal learning strategies and the development of personal learning environments.
 This is an important consideration moving forward.

 Rapid e-learning is a first class approach to training because is saves you time and money.
 Be creative.
 Learn to leverage the tools to build engaging and interactive training.

-Next, we’ll explore the myth that empowering your subject matter experts with rapid elearning tools is bad.
+Next, we’ll explore the myth that empowering your subject matter experts with rapid e-learning tools is bad.

-12 responses to “Myth 2: Rapid E-Learning Is A Second Class Product!”
+13 responses to “Myth 2: Rapid E-Learning Is A Second Class Product!”

 Good blog post.
 I agree that it’s important to have smaller chunks of information.
 I like the coursels idea.
 I find that it’s hard to get my manager and customers to go with smaller courses, though.
 Everyone wants to build big courses.
 What do we do to get others to see the value in smaller courses or chunks?